Best budget hi-fi speakers 2024: bookshelf and floorstanding models tried and tested

 Smartly finished, these speakers are available in black, walnut, white and a rather classy light oak.
 They are a 2.5-way design where the upper 13cm driver covers everything from midrange downwards, leaving the second one to reinforce the lows.
 The tweeter is the 25mm coated woven polyester soft dome model seen across the range.

 We found they performed best around 50cm away from a wall and with a slight angle but they're pretty unfussy and will play nicely with any price-compatible amplifier.
-The sound they deliver is brimming with detail and dynamic nuance, with layered details in the soundstage.
+The sound they deliver is brimming with detail and dynamic nuance, with layered details across the soundstage.
 Feed them a poor signal and they’ll round off rough edges and downplay unwanted aggression without sounding like they’re smothering the life out of the music.

-Working well at low and high volume, you really shouldn't buy another pair of speakers at this size and price without hearing the Diamond 12.3 speakers.
+Working well at low and high volumes, you really shouldn't buy another pair of speakers at this size and price without hearing the Diamond 12.3 speakers.
 If you do fancy auditioning an alternative, Fyne Audio's F302i would be the right place to start.

 Read the full Wharfedale Diamond 12.3 review